fkmoftakhar/fkmoftakhar.github.io/Publications/README.md

 - F. Koorepazan–Moftakhar, A. R. Ashrafi and O. Ori, Symmetry of Nanotube and Nanotorus, In: Exotic Properties of Carbon Nanomatter: Advances in Physics and Chemistry, M. V. Putz and O. Ori (Eds.), Springer Verlag, London, 2015, Chapter 6, pp. 131–152.
 - F. Koorepazan-Moftakhar, A. R. Ashrafi, O. Ori and M. V. Putz, Sphericality of Some Classes of Fullerenes Measured by Topology, In: Fullerenes: Chemistry, Natural Sources and Technological Applications, Sh.
 B. Ellis (Ed.), Nova Science Publishers, 2014, 285–304.

+All publications are available on <a href="https://scholar.google.com/citations?hl=en&user=2ELoRnYAAAAJ">google scholar</a>